 - Becoming a mother was the most fascinating, exciting, exhilarating experience in my life.
 Nothing else in my life matches the feeling.

 - When we had our second daughter, due to her complicated medical condition we were told that she will most likely spend the rest of her life bedridden, limp, staring at the ceiling and probably not for very long.
-She is 6 now, definitely not limp, definitely not bedridden and definitely not staring at the ceiling.
-She goes to school, loves to paint, adores her sister, has a great sense of humor and loves life.
+She is 7 now, definitely not limp, definitely not bedridden and definitely not staring at the ceiling.
+She goes to school, loves to paint, adores her sisters, has a great sense of humor and loves life.

 - In 2013 we went to Disney World with our whole family through Make a Wish Foundation.
-Every single step of our trip seemed to have been orchestrated to make it the most memorable moment of our lives.
+Every single step of our trip seemed to have been orchestrated to make it the most perfect and memorable moment of our lives.
 If there are angels among us, I think those people were it.

 Alrighty now, thank you for stopping by and making it to the end.
 I hope you enjoyed meeting and learning about me.